Big-Dig-Data/celus-nigiri/README.md

 # Celus - Nigiri

-Library for downloading and parsing counter data.
+Library for downloading and parsing counter-like data.

 # License